EoRImaging/pyfhd/docs/source/tutorial/tutorial.rst

 .. tip::

-  The full configuration file to set all the options in the above command can be seen below
+  The full configuration file to set all the options in the above command can be seen below:

   .. raw:: html